bergercookie/bergercookie.github.io/_posts/2021-05-01-5-albert-plugins-to-5-common-problems.md

 doing pretty much anything on the computer that involves a bit of learning, I like to take notes.
 A good approach to this would be to split your screen vertically and have the browser on one side and your favorite editor on the other.
-Then you would create a new text file for othe item you 're studying, add a title, then add your notes or copy paste accordingly.
+Then you would create a new text file for every new item you 're studying, add a title, then add your notes or copy paste accordingly.

 <br>
 ![scratchpad1](/images/albert-demos2/scratchpad1.png)